List of "Weird Al" Yankovic polka medleys: "Hooked on Polkas"

 "Hooked on Polkas" is the second polka medley recorded by "Weird Al" Yankovic.
 It appeared on his third album, Dare to Be Stupid.
-The song was released as a single in Japan.
+The song was released as a single in Japan, with I Want a New Duck as the B-side.

 Its title is a reference to the 1981 record Hooked on Classics, in which very recognizable extracts from classical music pieces were played over a continuous, more disco-style beat.

 The following songs are contained in the medley: